-From the above country by country analysis on the application of the jus soli principle, we find that there are often rules limiting who should be a citizen of a country at any given time.
+There are often rules limiting who should be a citizen of a country at any given time.
 Such rule in practice meant to regulate the application of jus soli is called lex soli.
 The common lex soli used by many countries is that when a child is born of foreign parents that are on a mission to other countries or are diplomats from other states.

 Some countries also practice a restricted version of the rule of jus soli for children born of certain immigrants only.
 This is aimed at controlling immigrants and the population of a country.
 Most develop states does not practice this rule, for fear of terrorism and unwelcomed vices that could be brought by this person of foreign nations to their land.

-Countries Who offer Birthright Citizenship
+Countries Who Offer Birthright Citizenship

 |1||Antigua and Barbuda|

-|25||Saint Kitts and Nevis|
+|24||Saint Kitts and Nevis|

-|27||Saint Vincent and the Grenadines|
+|26||Saint Vincent and the Grenadines|

-|29||Trinidad and Tobago|
+|27||Trinidad and Tobago|